Fibromyalgia—it’s not what you think!

 Are you saying that ALL cases of Fibromyalgia are related to hypothyroid?

-What we are saying is that a ‘large body’ just may be related to an undiagnosed or undertreated hypothyroid state.
+What patients have experienced is that a ‘large body’ just may be related to an undiagnosed or undertreated hypothyroid state.
 Many cases of thyroid disease go undiagnosed because doctors rely on the TSH lab test.
 And unfortunately, the TSH can be normal for years before it rises high enough to reveal one’s hypothyroid, so you could have been hypo all those years.
 For some, the TSH NEVER rises and one is still hypothyroid.

 If you have been diagnosed with hypothyroid, being on T4-only like Synthroid has caused some patients to have a diagnosis of Fibromyalgia.
 And when they moved over to Natural Desiccated Thyroid, the pain disappeared.